Skip to content

 The Lookout by Gardener's Cottage

-- Intimate dining with fresh seasonal produce
+• Experience an intimate dining setting with fresh seasonal produce

-"The Lookout offers a unique dining experience with exceptional views.
-Minimalistic glass-box design with panoramic vistas, fresh seasonal produce, and attentive service."
+The Lookout offers a unique dining experience with exceptional views.
+Minimalistic glass-box design with panoramic vistas.
+Fresh seasonal produce and attentive service.

 There's nothing subtle about The Dome.
 It's a former bank on George Street with soaring ceilings, Corinthian columns, and a central dome that makes every meal feel like an event.
 The space is huge but manages to feel atmospheric rather than cavernous, especially in the evening when the lighting drops and the cocktail bar fills up.
 The food is solid British and European cooking: haggis, lamb rump, pork belly, and a very good afternoon tea if you're doing a daytime date.
 The Christmas season is when this place really goes over the top, with a massive tree and decorations that transform the whole interior into something out of a film set.
 The George Street location puts you in the middle of Edinburgh's New Town, which makes it easy to combine with pre-dinner drinks at another bar on the same street.
 Service is generally warm and attentive, though on busy nights the pace can slow.
 Book ahead for dinner and weekend afternoons.
 If you want the full experience without the full price, the cocktail bar section is a good option for drinks and small plates in the same grand setting.